Admitted for Winter, Spring or Summer? Let's hear your plans.

 To confirm your intent to enroll at Oregon State University, you must submit the Advance Tuition Deposit (ATD) form along with your $200 deposit payment.
 This allows us to create your student account and make plans for your arrival.
 It is not a fee.
 When you arrive on campus prior to the start of classes, your $200 ATD is applied to your tuition or any account balance you may have.

-Payment of your ATD is required to participate in a START (new student orientation) program, which allows you to register for classes; For Fall Term 2020, your ATD becomes non-refundable on September 2nd, 2020.
-For Winter, Spring and Summer Terms, the ATD is refundable until three weeks before the start of the term.
+Payment of your ATD is required to participate in a START (new student orientation) program, which allows you to register for classes.
+The ATD is due and refundable up to three weeks before the start of the term.

 Ecampus students are exempt from paying the $200 ATD.
 Ecampus students confirm enrollment on this form.
 Ecampus students participate in online orientation but do not attend START.
 You must be formally admitted to OSU before confirming your enrollment via this form.